Pelicula

-Película (Spanish for a film; thin layer of any material) is a Spanish film festival held every October by the Instituto Cervantes de Manila, in collaboration with the Embassy of Spain to the Philippines.
+Película (stylized as PELICULA>PELIKULA) is a Spanish film festival held in Manila every October by the Instituto Cervantes de Manila, in collaboration with the Embassy of Spain to the Philippines.
 Created in 2002, this event shows award-winning Spanish and Latin American films.

 Due to the Película's yearly success, the festival made big changes during its eighth season in 2009.
 The duration of the festival was lengthened, and the number of venues was increased from one to three venues to accommodate more films.
 The festival's venues include the Cultural Center of the Philippines (CCP), Greenbelt Cinemas, and the De La Salle- College of Saint Benilde School of Design and Arts.

+Activities

 Aside from film screenings, supplementary cultural events were also organized based on the yearly theme of the festival.
 Photographic exhibits, cinema workshops, music and dance performances add color to the film festival.
 These events do not only showcase the classical and contemporary Spanish culture to the Filipinos, but they also create a bridge between the Filipino and Spanish cultures.
-Past events include Oscar F. Orengo's photographic exhibit of portraits of fort-four of the Philippines' greatest film directors, seminars on film directing by Max Lemcke and OScar Cardenas, and performances by Spain's leading vertical dance company called B612, award-winning flamenco guitarist Oscar Herrero, and piano and violin duet named Duo Rivera, just to name a few.
+Past events include Oscar F. Orengo's photographic exhibit of portraits of fort-four of the Philippines' greatest film directors, seminars on film directing by Max Lemcke and Oscar Cardenas, and performances by Spain's leading vertical dance company called B612, award-winning flamenco guitarist Oscar Herrero, and piano and violin duet named Duo Rivera, just to name a few.